-All computers are in the same workgroup
+All Computers are in the same Workgroup or Homegroup

 You can check this by right-clicking on My Computer, choosing Properties, and clicking on the Computer Name tab.

+Then click on the Computer Name tab.
 Next to Workgroup, you will see the workgroup name.
 Each computer on the network has to have exactly the same workgroup name in order to be able to see each other.
 You can click Change to change the name of the workgroup.

 Allow File and Printer Sharing in Windows/3rd party Firewall